amanda-ni/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to know how to deal with situations in which it needed to recover.
+These images show what a recovery looks like starting from the right curb:

 ![alt text][image3]
 ![alt text][image4]